“Provide employment to our parents!”

 Child Protection Officer

-The local authority in charge of child protection issues, Mamata Mayee Biswal, District Protection Officer of Mayurbhanj, was willing to meet the children.
+The local authority in charge of child protection issues, Mamata Mayee Biswal, District Protection Officer of Mayurbhanj, was willing to meet with the children.
 They got the chance to talk with her about their concerns.
-She explained that any exploitation, harassment or violence against children is reported to her.
+She explained that any exploitation, harassment or violence against children wll be reported to her.
 Mayee Biswal listened to all these concerns and said that she will activate a child protection committee.
 The children were really grateful and happy about this possibility: “We never consulted before to express about our concerns and feelings.
 It was very much exciting.“ Time to Talk!-partner Sikshasandhan will collaborate with the local government in this initiative and support Mayee Biswal’s effort.
 Together they want to create some model of Child Protection committee to extend child participation.
 It is important to let children participate, to realize that the children´s voices are heard.

 All children have equal rights to participation without discrimination.
 In order for children’s participation to be effective, ethical and sustainable, it is essential that certain principles and standards are complied with.
 On the basis of the ´9 basis requierements for effective and ethical child particpation” this can be ensured.
 One of these principles is that participation must be inclusive, avoid existing patterns of discrimination and encourage opportunities for marginalised children.